-The humble garden fence panel is in high demand due to the winter storms.
+The humble garden fence panel and other timber products are in high demand due to the winter storms.
 Now the press is talking about shortages and higher prices.
-I talk to the fencing team at Gardensite to find out the facts.
+Robert Hall has spoken to his fencing team at Gardensite to find out the facts.

 You may have been concerned about recent media reports regarding the shortage and rocketing price of garden fence panels.
 Not good news, especially if you suffered storm damage suring the recent winter bad weather.